 Rationale: HCD proposes to modify the above referenced existing California amendments.
-Both sections need to be modified to reflect maximum 25 $\frac{1}{2}$ -inch reach depth to allow for common physical barriers and obstructions.
-For example, a base cabinet (24") and the countertop overhang of up to 1 $\frac{1}{2}$ inches would be 25 $\frac{1}{2}$ inches.
+Both sections need to be modified to reflect maximum 25 1⁄2 inch reach depth to allow for common physical barriers and obstructions.
+For example, a base cabinet (24") and the countertop overhang of up to 1 1⁄2 inches would be 25 1⁄2 inches.
 The FHA Design Manual, Part Two, Chapter 5, (5.6, 5.7 and 5.8) limits cabinet depth to 24 inches.
-The Federal Department of Housing and Urban Development (HUD) permits use of a standard 24-inch deep cabinet with an additional extension of 1 $\frac{1}{2}$ inches for countertops for a maximum depth of 25 $\frac{1}{2}$ inches.
-It is HCD's understanding that local jurisdictions have allowed for the countertop to overhang the 24-inch base cabinet for a total depth of 25 $\frac{1}{2}$ inches.
-The modification clarifies that there should be an allowance for the overhang to address comments from the CAC.
-HCD also added "or switch" to reflect the title and scope of the section.
+The Federal Department of Housing and Urban Development (HUD) permits use of a standard 24-inch deep cabinet with an additional extension of 1 1⁄2 inches for countertops for a maximum depth of 25 1/2 inches.
+It is HCD's understanding that local jurisdictions have allowed for the countertop to overhang the 24-inch base cabinet for a total depth of 25 1⁄2 inches.
+The modification clarifies that there should be an allowance for the overhang.
 Since this is how it is already being enforced, and common construction practice, there is no intended change in regulatory effect.